larajmorningstar/airbnb-clone/README.md

 https://github.com/larajmorningstar/airbnb-clone/assets/114085798/682cdb1e-9d1d-483b-81d5-25d5b190f34d

-Welcome to my Airbnb Clone project, a feature-rich web application built with cutting-edge technologies to provide a seamless and immersive property booking experience.
+Welcome to this Airbnb Clone project, a feature-rich web application built with cutting-edge technologies to provide a seamless and immersive property booking experience.
 Built to have all the key features of Airbnb with an enriched front end and backend.
+This was a project to help develop my TaildwindCSS and React skills with TypeScript
 <h1>Technology Stack</h1>
 <h2>Frontend:</h2>